Komagane, Nagano: Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
-The average annual temperature in Komagane is 11.7 °C. The average annual rainfall is 1486 mm with September as the wettest month.
+The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
+The average annual temperature in Komagane is 11.7 °C. The average annual rainfall is 1,486 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.3 °C, and lowest in January, at around -0.4 °C.

 Demographics

-Per Japanese census data, the population of Komagane has remained relatively stable in recent decades.
+Per Japanese census data, the population of Komagane has remained relatively stable over recent decades.

 History

 The area of present-day Komagane was part of ancient Shinano Province.
 The city was founded on July 1, 1954 by the merger of the towns of Akaho and Miyata with the villages of Nakasawa and Ina (all from Kamiina District).

 Government

 Komagane has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 15 members.

 Economy

 The economy of Komagane is largely agricultural, with rice and pears, along with sake brewing as major components.
 The manufacturing sector includes electronics and precision instrumentation.
 Seasonal tourism is also an important contributor to the local economy.